-CSU IP in Italy is in Florence where it operates its own study center known as the CSU Florence Center which offers programs and coursework exclusively for CSU students.
+CSU IP Italy is in Florence where it operates its own study center known as the CSU Florence Center, which offers programs and coursework exclusively for CSU students.
 Program requirements are explained below.

-Italian language: All students who begin their program in Florence are required to take a mandatory three-week Intensive Language Program (ILP) before semester courses begin plus two Italian language courses (one grammar course and one conversation course) that begin directly after the ILP ends.
-Italian language courses are taught in Italian and issued letter grades only.

-Academic year students are exempt from taking a second ILP course as part of their second semester.
+Italian language: All students who begin their program in Florence are required to take a mandatory three-week Intensive Language Program (ILP) before semester courses begin, plus two Italian language courses (one grammar course and one conversation course) that begin directly after the ILP ends.
+Italian language courses are taught in Italian, and students receive letter grades only.
+Students who have had at least one college-level Italian course will take a placement test upon arrival in Florence and be placed in the appropriate class based on the results of the test.
+All other students will be placed in an Elementary Italian class for the ILP.
+Note that academic year students are exempt from taking a second ILP course as part of their second semester.